sorinboia/nginx-experience-aws/guide/4unit.md

 ## Deploy your application with NGINX Unit Application Server

-Our next step will be to deploy our application in the Kubernetes environment.
+Deploy our application in the Kubernetes environment.
 As stated before these are the 4 microservices which we will deploy.
-- Main - provides access to the web GUI of the application for use by browsers
+- **Main** - provides access to the web GUI of the application for use by browsers
-- Backend - is a supporting microservice and provides support for the customer facing services only
+- **Backend** - is a supporting microservice and provides support for the customer facing services only
-- App2 - provides money transfer API based functionalities for both the Web app and third party consumer applications
+- **App2** - provides money transfer API based functionalities for both the Web app and third party consumer applications
-- App3 - provides referral API based functionalities for both the Web app and third party consumer applications
+- **App3** - provides referral API based functionalities for both the Web app and third party consumer applications

-1. Let's deploy the app
+1. Deploy the app
 <pre>
 Command:
 kubectl apply -f files/5ingress/1arcadia.yaml